SimonBrehM/ProPlus/README.md

 # ProPlus

 ### Third-party app for Pronote.
-Runs on localhost within brower
+Runs on localhost within browser